The COVID-19 Pandemic

 We asked: "Are we still living in racial terror?"

-Trust in police cracked wide open.
+Trust in police cracked even further then it had before.

 Protests rose.